Johnson & Johnson (NYSE:JNJ) Posts Quarterly Earnings Results, Beats Estimates By $0.13 EPS

-Johnson & Johnson (NYSE:JNJ – Get Rating) posted its quarterly earnings data on Tuesday.
-The company reported $2.35 earnings per share for the quarter, topping analysts’ consensus estimates of $2.22 by $0.13, RTT News reports.
-The company had revenue of $23.71 billion during the quarter, compared to analysts’ expectations of $23.90 billion.
-Johnson & Johnson had a net margin of 18.90% and a return on equity of 35.94%.
-The firm’s revenue for the quarter was down 4.4% on a year-over-year basis.
-During the same period in the prior year, the business posted $2.13 earnings per share.
+Johnson & Johnson (NYSE:JNJ – Get Rating) announced its earnings results on Tuesday.
+The company reported $2.35 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.22 by $0.13, RTT News reports.
+Johnson & Johnson had a return on equity of 35.94% and a net margin of 18.90%.
+The firm had revenue of $23.71 billion during the quarter, compared to analyst estimates of $23.90 billion.
+During the same quarter in the prior year, the company earned $2.13 EPS.
+The business’s revenue was down 4.4% compared to the same quarter last year.
 Johnson & Johnson updated its FY 2023 guidance to $10.45-$10.65 EPS and its FY23 guidance to $10.45-10.65 EPS.

 Johnson & Johnson Dividend Announcement

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, March 7th.
+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, March 7th.
 Shareholders of record on Tuesday, February 21st will be paid a dividend of $1.13 per share.
-This represents a $4.52 annualized dividend and a yield of 2.67%.
 The ex-dividend date is Friday, February 17th.
-Johnson & Johnson’s dividend payout ratio (DPR) is presently 67.06%.
+This represents a $4.52 annualized dividend and a yield of 2.66%.
+Johnson & Johnson’s dividend payout ratio is 67.06%.

 Analysts Set New Price Targets

-JNJ has been the subject of a number of research analyst reports.
-Morgan Stanley upped their price objective on shares of Johnson & Johnson from $176.00 to $180.00 and gave the stock an “equal weight” rating in a research report on Wednesday.
-Sanford C. Bernstein reduced their target price on shares of Johnson & Johnson from $194.00 to $190.00 in a research report on Wednesday, October 19th.
-Credit Suisse Group started coverage on shares of Johnson & Johnson in a research report on Thursday, November 17th.
-They issued a “neutral” rating and a $170.00 target price for the company.
-Raymond James reduced their target price on shares of Johnson & Johnson from $192.00 to $185.00 and set an “outperform” rating for the company in a research report on Wednesday, October 19th.
-Finally, Barclays started coverage on shares of Johnson & Johnson in a research report on Monday, October 17th.
-They issued an “equal weight” rating and a $175.00 target price for the company.
-Seven investment analysts have rated the stock with a hold rating, five have assigned a buy rating and one has given a strong buy rating to the company.
-According to data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and a consensus price target of $182.75.
+JNJ has been the subject of several research reports.
+Morgan Stanley increased their target price on Johnson & Johnson from $176.00 to $180.00 and gave the stock an “equal weight” rating in a research report on Wednesday.
+SVB Leerink decreased their target price on Johnson & Johnson from $194.00 to $186.00 and set an “outperform” rating for the company in a research report on Friday, January 20th.
+Atlantic Securities increased their target price on Johnson & Johnson from $160.00 to $168.00 and gave the stock a “neutral” rating in a research report on Wednesday.
+Raymond James cut their price target on Johnson & Johnson from $192.00 to $185.00 and set an “outperform” rating on the stock in a research note on Wednesday, October 19th.
+Finally, Citigroup upped their price target on Johnson & Johnson from $198.00 to $205.00 and gave the stock a “buy” rating in a research note on Monday, December 12th.
+Seven investment analysts have rated the stock with a hold rating, five have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the company presently has a consensus rating of “Moderate Buy” and an average price target of $182.75.

 Johnson & Johnson is a holding company, which engages in the research and development, manufacture and sale of products in the health care field.
 It operates through the following segments: Consumer Health, Pharmaceutical, and Medical Devices.
 The Consumer Health segment includes products used in the baby care, oral care, beauty, over-the-counter pharmaceutical, women’s health, and wound care markets.